Kralice nad Oslavou: Geography

 Kralice nad Oslavou is located about 23 km east of Třebíč and 28 km west of Brno.
 It lies mostly in the Křižanov Highlands, but the southern part of the municipal territory extends into the Jevišovice Uplands.
 There are several small fishponds in the territory.
 The Oslava River, contained in the name of the municipality, flows outside the municipal territory.

 History

 The first written mention of Kralice is from 1379, when a fortress was here.
 Among the most notable owners of the village was the Zierotin family.

 A secret printing shop of the Unity of the Brethren was hidden in the Kralice Fortress, in which the Bible of Kralice, the first complete translation of the Bible from the original languages into the Czech language, was printed between 1579 and 1593.

 Transport

-The I/23 road (the section from Třebíč to Rosice) passes through the municipality.
+The I/23 road (the section from Třebíč to Rosice) runs through the municipality.

 Kralice nad Oslavou is located on the railway line Brno–Třebíč.